BillJr99/Ursinus-CS477/_pages/Activities/liascript-regression.md

 4. **Feature scaling:** Remove `StandardScaler` from the pipeline and use `SGDRegressor`.
 Does training stability change?

-**Deep Explanation (summary & augmentation)**

-- We restate the key ideas and connect to statistical foundations.
-- We flag assumptions, prerequisites, and pitfalls.
-- When formulas appear, we derive or reference the derivation steps.

----

 ---

 # Part II — Logistic Regression

 ## 8. From Regression to Classification